XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 "amount": "1"
 ```

-The below example indicates an amount of 1 USD issued by the indicated account:
+The below example indicates an amount of 1 USD issued by the indicated account as an IOU:

 ```json
 "amount": {